Wodzisław, Świętokrzyskie Voivodeship: History

-The town had a castle, built in mid-16th century by Jan Lanckoromski.
+The town had a castle, built in mid-16th century by Jan Lanckoroński.
 In the late 17th century, the castle was turned into a palace, and at the same time, first Jewish settlers came to Wodzisław, and in 1720, first synagogue was opened.

-Until the Partitions of Poland Wodzisław was part of Lesser Poland’s Sandomierz Voivodeship.
-In 1795 it was annexed by the Habsburg Empire, and in 1815 – 1915, it belonged to Russian-controlled Congress Poland.
-According to the 1827 census, Wodzisław had the population of 1,760, with 191 houses.
+In the Third Partition of Poland in 1795 it was annexed by the Habsburg Empire.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution, from 1815 to 1915, it was part of Russian-controlled Congress Poland.
+According to the 1827 census, Wodzisław had a population of 1,760, with 191 houses.
 By 1857, the population grew to 2,081, with 1,463 Jews.
 In 1865, the town burned in a fire, and in 1869 it lost its town rights.

+On 4 September 1939, during the German invasion of Poland, which started World War II, German troops committed a massacre of 30 Polish refugees from Silesia.
+Afterwards the town was occupied by Germany, and the occupiers committed further massacres and extrajudicial killings.
+In mid-June 1942, the SS committed a massacre of around 50 Jews.
+On 20 November 1942, during the deportation of Jews to Sandomierz, a 64-year-old man was shot by the occupiers for trying to escape.
+In September and October 1943, the German gendarmerie and SS carried out massacres of 318 Jews.
+On 8 July 1944, the German police perpetrated a massacre of 13 Poles during a pacification action.
+There were also multiple instances of executions of one, two or three Poles at a time, including those attempting to escape arrest.
+In January 1945, the Germans executed three men, prisoners of the Auschwitz concentration camp, for attempting to escape while being transported west.